Richard Parmater Pettipiece: Early years

 After the failure of the Rossland strike, a WFM convention was held in Kamloops early in 1902, where socialism was declared the official ideology of the union.
 Eugene V. Debs launched a successful campaign to destroy the Progressive party and ensure socialist control of the union.
-In January 1903 Pettipiece was able to write that "in the Kootenays a miners' union meeting is converted into a socialist meeting without turning out the lights."
+In January 1903 Pettipiece wrote that "in the Kootenays a miners' union meeting is converted into a socialist meeting without turning out the lights."

-In January 1903 the Canadian Pacific Railway (CPR) began a campaign to break the United Brotherhood of Railway Employees (UBRE) local in its freight department in Vancouver, and in late February 1903 the union went on strike, with support from socialist and unions across western Canada.
+In January 1903 the Canadian Pacific Railway (CPR) began a campaign to break the United Brotherhood of Railway Employees (UBRE) local in its freight department in Vancouver, and in late February 1903 the union went on strike, with support from many socialists and unions across western Canada.

 The CPR fought the strike ruthlessly, bringing in strikebreakers from central Canada and the USA, and using spies and special police.

 The CPR bribed Harold Poore, the UBRE organizer in Canada, to give them union secrets.
 Special police fatally shot the labor and socialist leader Frank Rogers while he was picketing.

 Pettipiece wrote, "nowhere else in the British Empire would such a condition be possible, and it has seldom been equaled anywhere in the long and painful history of the tragedy of labor."

 The courts exonerated the company of responsibility.

 Pettipiece renamed his paper to Western Socialist, which then was merged with two other newspapers and appeared on 8 May 1903 as the Western Clarion.

 The paper was named after the Clarion published by Robert Blatchford in England.

 The Western Clarion had a guaranteed circulation of 6,000 three days a week.

 Although privately owned the paper expressed the views of the Socialist Party of British Columbia, but gave coverage to controversies among Canadian socialist groups.

 The morale of socialists in British Columbia was boosted by their strong showing in the 1903 provincial election.

 The party considered that movements in Britain and the United States were not revolutionary enough.

 The highly developed capitalism in BC had resulted in the most advanced socialist movement in North America.
 Pettipiece said, "fate has decreed this position in the world's history to us, and we should prove to the workers of the world that we can rise to the occasion; let us stand firm; keep our organization iron-clad, aye "narrow" and see that we shy clear of the rocks of danger which have wrecked so many well-meaning movements."